bullets-vim/bullets.vim/README.md

 let g:bullets_set_mappings = 0 " disable adding default key mappings, default = 1

 " default = []
-let g:bullets_custom_mappings = [
+" N.B.
+You can set these mappings as-is without using this g:bullets_custom_mappings option but it " will apply in this case for all file types while when using g:bullets_custom_mappings it would " take into account file types filter set in g:bullets_enabled_file_types, and also " g:bullets_enable_in_empty_buffers option. let g:bullets_custom_mappings = [
   \ ['imap', '<cr>', '<Plug>(bullets-newline)'],
   \ ['inoremap', '<C-cr>', '<cr>'],